cons0le7/iSH-tools/README.md

 cp $HOME/iSH-tools/hack /usr/bin/hack
 hack
 ```
-You can call the script any time from terminal with the command: `hack`.
+You can call the script any time from terminal with the command: `hack`

 ## Credits: